This is an older post that is still timely as San Diego clings to summer and fresh figs are still gorgeous…

 - ¼ teaspoon cayenne pepper

-- Combine the brown sugar and vinegar in a large, heavy-bottomed pot.
-Heat, stirring, until the sugar dissolves.
+- Combine the sugar and vinegar in a large, heavy-bottomed pot.
+Heat, stirring, until sugar dissolves.

-- Add remaining ingredients, bring to a boil, then reduce to low.
-Cook, uncovered, stirring occasionally, for 2 hours.
+- Add remaining ingredients, bring to a boil, then reduct heat to low.
+Cook, uncovered, stirring on occasion, for 2 hours.

-- Store in pantry for up to 1 year.
+- Store in pantry up to one year.